zchee/golang-wiki/Modules.md

 * ["Using Go modules with vendor support on Travis CI"](https://arslan.io/2018/08/26/using-go-modules-with-vendor-support-on-travis-ci/) by Fatih Arslan
 * ["Go Modules and CircleCI"](https://medium.com/@toddkeech/go-modules-and-circleci-c0d6fac0b000) by Todd Keech

+### How do I download modules needed to build specific packages or tests?

+The `go mod download` command (or equivalently, `go mod download all`) downloads all modules in the build list (as reported by `go list -m all`).
+Many of these modules aren't needed to build packages in the main module, since the full build list contains things like test dependencies and tool dependencies for other modules.
+Consequently, Docker images prepared with `go mod download` may be larger than necessary.

+Instead, consider using `go list`.
+For example, `go list ./...` will download the modules needed to build the packages `./...` (the set of packages in the main module, when run from the module root directory).

+To download test dependencies as well, use `go list -test ./...`.

+By default, `go list` will only consider dependencies needed for the current platform.
+You can set `GOOS` and `GOARCH` to make `go list` consider another platform, for example, `GOOS=linux GOARCH=amd64 go list ./...`.
+The `-tags` flag may also be used to select packages with specific build tags.

+This technique may be less necessary in the future when lazy module loading is implemented (see [#36460](https://github.com/golang/go/issues/36460)), since the module pattern `all` will include fewer modules.

 ## FAQs — go.mod and go.sum